advancedresearch/the_century_of_satire/wells-and-getting-water.md

 All hell breaks loose.

-If person B continues to give water to person B, then the authority of the women by the well is undermined, yet they can not afford to piss off B too much, since B might bump into anyone that brings water,
+If person B continues to give water to person A, then the authority of the women by the well is undermined, yet they can not afford to piss off B too much, since B might bump into anyone that brings water,